Trout Fishing Gear: The 5 Essentials & More

 This guide will help you choose the right rod for you.

-• Small Streams (2 to 12 feet wide) , a 5- to 6-foot ultralight spinning rod is ideal and will work with baits and light lures.
+• Small streams (2 to 12 feet wide) and a 5- to 6-foot ultralight spinning rod are ideal and will work with baits and light lures.

-• Large Rivers, Fast Currents, Big Trout: A fast flowing large river with many bigger trout over 5 pounds, anglers and guides prefer a 7- to 8-foot medium action rod.
+• Large Rivers, Fast Currents, Big Trout: On fast flowing large rivers with many bigger trout over 5 pounds, anglers and guides prefer a 7- to 8-foot medium action rod.
 Make sure the rod is sensitive and has a comfortable grip for all-day casting.
 This size rod is good for larger lures, bait fishing, float fishing, and for landing bigger fish.

 • Float Fishing: If your primary method of fishing is float fishing for trout, I prefer longer rods in the 8 to 11-foot range in a light or medium-light action.